MiraculixxT/MGame-Club/README.md

 - Daily quests to get coins
 - Buy cosmetics with coins or Server Boosts perks

-## IMPORTANT
+## DEVELOPMENT

+Note - MGame Club is running on a custom modified JDA Version to optimize performance and Kotlin usage!\

-Feel free to clone this repo and add new games to it!
+Feel free to clone this repo and add new games to it.
-Just follow the project structure and maybe it will added.
+Just follow the project structure and maybe it will added!

 Licence -> [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]